WhiteJP/WiFiTrackingSocialLicence/sldata_info.md

 `trust` -- "How much do you trust the sponsor of the proposed research?"	<br> Responses: 0 = ‘Not at all’, 5 = ‘Extremely’.

-`datasecurity` --	"How secure is the data that would be collected from the proposed research?"	<br> Responses: 0 = ‘Not at all secure’, 5 = ‘Extremely secure’.
+`security` --	"How secure is the data that would be collected from the proposed research?"	<br> Responses: 0 = ‘Not at all secure’, 5 = ‘Extremely secure’.

 `ongoing_control` -- "To what extent do participants have ongoing control of their data?
 This includes controlling how and when data is collected, and having access to view and delete data after it is collected."
 <br> Responses: 0 = ‘No control at all’, 5 = ‘Complete Control’.